-Frontside tailslide

-Approach the curb at a slight angle.
+Frontside tailslide Approach the curb at a slight angle.
 Ollie up, turning your shoulders as if you were going to do a frontside 180.
 Stop when your shoulders arrive at a 90-degree angle to the curb.
-During your slide, move your weight to your back foot and keep the wheels pressed into the curb.
-If you want to come out regular, begin turning your front foot into the curb.
-Your wheels will stop sliding and you should land riding forward.
-If you want to come out fakie, lean back slightly and bring your front foot back and your back foot forward so that you land riding backward.
+During your slide, move your weight need your weight on the tail and both back wheels tight against the curb.
+Look forward as you slide.
+Turn your shoulders and legs so that you ride away regular.